 Treatment after a road traffic accident can cost thousands of pounds.
-It's important to speak to your vet openly about your finances, the cost of treatment, as well as what you think is right for your pet.
+It's important to speak to your vet openly about your finances and the cost of treatment, as well as what you think is right for your pet.
 Consider insuring your pet as soon as you get them to ensure you have all the support you need to care for them if they are unlucky enough to be involved in an accident.

-Find out whether you are eligible for free or low cost PDSA veterinary treatment using our checker below or visit www.pdsa.org.uk/eligibility
+Find out whether you are eligible for free or low cost PDSA veterinary treatment by visiting www.pdsa.org.uk/eligibility